 The Importance of Feedback

-During the elementary school years, your child will be honing skills that compensate for her visual impairment and applying those skills to her studies and after-school activities.
-It’s important that she begin to evaluate her own performance in order to move from one skill level to the next.
-Once your child has met her own standard, she needs to be challenged to meet the standards being set by her classmates—with and without visual impairments.
-You and her teachers can encourage her to strive for improving skills by giving her realistic feedback on all her efforts, helping her to understand how she is performing in comparison with others.
+During the elementary school years, your child will be honing skills that compensate for the visual impairment and applying those skills to their studies and after-school activities.
+It’s important that your child begins to evaluate their own performance in order to move from one skill level to the next.
+Once your child has met their own standards, they will need to be challenged to meet the standards being set by classmates—with and without eye conditions.
+You and the teachers can encourage your child to strive for improving skills by giving realistic feedback on all efforts, helping to understand how your child is performing in comparison with others.

 High Expectations

-Your child needs the challenge of your high expectations for what she will accomplish in elementary school.
-She also needs to:
+Your child needs the challenge of your high expectations for what will be accomplished in elementary school.
+Also needs to:

-• Learn that she is expected to join in school and after-school activities
+• Learn that they are expected to join in school and after-school activities

-• Expand her social skills by learning how to communicate with others and be comfortable expressing her ideas and feelings
+• Expand social skills by learning how to communicate with others and be comfortable expressing ideas and feelings

 In many ways, expectations and achievement are parts of a circle.
-When you expect your child to do well, she is more likely to do so.
-And when she demonstrates competence, you and others see her as accomplished.
-That reinforces her confidence in her abilities and, in turn, provides a foundation for increased competence.
+When you expect your child to do well, they are more likely to do so.
+And when they demonstrate competence, you and others see them as accomplished.
+That reinforces confidence in abilities and, in turn, provides a foundation for increased competence.

 Learning Experiences